A few more details to find your best deals

 Once you open up the Photos app from Google, you can select the photo you want to analyze and tap the Google Lens icon.
 Google will search for similar images and provide you with relevant information.

-Use Google Lens With Your Camera
+Using Google Lens With Your Camera

 If you have an iPhone, you can use Google Lens with your camera, provided you use the Google App to do so.
+You cannot use Google Lens with your iPhone’s native camera app.
+You have to use the Google App.

 Open the Google App.
 Once you give Google permission to access your camera hardware, the Google App will transform into a new version of the camera app instead of the native Apple one with the standard camera icon.
+Then you can analyze the images your camera captures in real-time.

-Use To Translate a Language
+Using Google Lens To Translate a Language

 See a foreign language you want to be translated with excellent accuracy?
 You can either take a photo of the text to be translated or simply point the camera-enabled Google App at the text in real time.